 This is no treatment for coronavirus, for example; the best we can do is to help maintain our immunity, get plenty of sleep and moderate exercise.

 So what are those two main foods supplying our vitamin C?
 It is not rocket science.
 I am sure we all know one, and that is citrus; the other is the pepper family.
 And they are abundant right now in our garden.
 You will find them both at the greengrocer.

 Choice foods are not difficult for most of us reading this essay to acquire.
 The challenge is not finding citrus and peppers but easy ways to get them in sufficient quantities so that we do not have to resort to supplements; that is always a second best.

-Our mandarin orange tree is bent over almost to the ground, the crop of sweet, juicy fruit is so heavy.
+Our mandarin orange tree is bent over almost to the ground; the crop of sweet, juicy fruit is so heavy.

-Pepper family too should be included.
+The pepper family too should be included.

 Second in richness of prevention of our vitamin C deficiency symptoms, initially tiredness and malaise remember, is the capsicum family.

 That means we need sweet peppers of all colours, and their fiery cousins.
 If you are susceptible to colds and flu, depression and weak blood vessels, they should be daily on the menu, particularly in autumn and winter; but year-round in fact.

 I enjoy at least two of these delicious jalapenos or peppadews every single day from early summer to late winter.
 If you split them in half and lightly saute or parboil them, they lose much of their real burn, but it also reduces the vitamin C content.

 They give a green salad, that can be a rather dull, a little something extra, and are wonderful for example in eggs Florentine.
 I usually add a few tomatoes in part for their vitamin C content, but also for the prostate gland.